There is a way forward

 The idea here is to focus far more on what you’re good at than what you’re not as good at, in the belief that you will advance further and gain more traction in your endeavours.
 So time spent figuring out your passions in order to develop them further, into building a strong foundation in the areas you excel in, will be time well spent.

-Figuring out the time management issue in all of this
+Figuring out time management

 The feeling of overwhelm can best be addressed through introspection and action.
 If you spend the time to figure out what is bothering you, you can begin to do things to resolve this.
 Over time, as we fail to address the issues that affect us, whether it is unresolved conflict, indecision about important matters or unfinished business, they sit in our brains and psyche, draining us of energy.
 It is that nagging feeling that you can’t quite put your finger on that simply will not go away.
 It’s the feeling of tightness in your chest that you push away because it’s just “stress”.